Utah woman says bison flipped her into air, broke her ankle

 Friday was Bourgeous’s first time back on the island after being attacked.

-“I thought my incident was a freak accident with really bad luck with the positioning, and that we’d be fine going back out there,” he said.
+“I thought my incident was a freak accident with really bad luck with the positioning, and that we’d be fine going back out there,” he told KSL-TV.

 Antelope Island wildlife include hundreds of bison.
-The state park is connected to the Great Salt Lake’s southeastern shore by a 7-mile-long (11-kilometer) causeway.
+The state park is connected to the Great Salt Lake’s southeastern shore by a 7-mile (11-kilometer) causeway.

-Davis and Bourgeous said they don’t have future dates planned at the island.
+Davis and Bourgeous said they don’t have any future dates planned at the island.

+Still, the incidents haven’t scared them away — they are considering volunteering at the island’s visitor center while Davis’s ankle heals, she said.

 As of Monday afternoon, Davis was still recovering from her injuries at a hospital in northern Utah.